-The Company has continued to focus on developing capabilities in new and different areas such as continuous product development and process upgradation.
+The Company has continued to focus on developing capabilities in new and different areas such as continuous product development, cost saving through formula management and process upgradation.
 New and continuing efforts have been focused in these areas and for growth into new markets.
-For instance, a new Thermal Constant Analyzer instrument has been procured this past year to increase our ability to develop new products for thermal interface materials in the growing electronics market.

 The Company's active participation in ALTANA's global R&D initiatives also allows it to have ready access to recent technological developments in the processing, application and end use of insulation products.
-The participation of the Company has been growing this previous year, with two new projects led by the Company gaining approval by the Technical Steering Committee for study under the global R&D structure.
+The participation of the Company has been growing this previous year, with two new approved (by the Technical Steering Committee) global projects exhibiting strong progress through the year.

-The Market Technology & Development Department (MTD) developmental activity in EL business is showing enhanced responsiveness, with a variety of products developed in the last year for automotive, electrical and electronics market segment.
-Strengthened the product base and customer base through addressing new opportunities arising out of the recent upgradation from BS4 to BS6 in the automotive industry.
+The Market Technology & Development Department (MTD) developmental activity across all businesses is showing enhanced responsiveness, with a variety of products developed and launched in the last year for automotive, electrical and electronics market segment.
+Strengthened the product base and customer base through addressing new opportunities arising out of the recent upgradation from BS4 to BS6 in the automotive industry, as well as through participation and approvals in the growing E-Mobility space.